Algorithmic idealism: what should you believe to experience next?: Algorithmic idealism in a nutshell

-How do we respond to Restriction A?
 One option is certainly to double down on physicalism, and to insist on saying that ``what should I expect to experience next?'' is not usually a well-defined question.
 In this view, we should see this as a kind of pragmatic question that sometimes does not have an answer, and that will often have a \textit{vague} answer, similarly as the question \textit{``Are viruses alive?''}

 However, here I suggest to explore a second option, which is to assume that (a specific version of) this first-person question \textit{does} always have an objective answer, and to work out a theory that aims at supplying this answer at least in principle.
 The motivation to do so is two-fold: pragmatically, we will at some point be in desperate need of guidance in exotic situations such as the one of Section~\ref{SecPrologue}, and a precise theory that offers such guidance and that is \textit{also} in agreement with the standard physics predictions in mundane situations seems to be a good tool to aim for.
-Furthermore, as I have argued in Section~\ref{SecQuantum}, Quantum Theory suggests that the question of ``what should I expect to experience next?'' is a more fundamental, natural and fruitful question to ask than ``what is the case in the world''.
+Furthermore, as I have argued in Section~\ref{SecQuantum}, Quantum Theory suggests that the question of ``what should I expect to observe next?'' is a more fundamental, natural and fruitful question to ask than ``what is the case in the world''.
 We may see this as a hint from modern physics that we can hope to get closer to the truth by attempting to answer the former rather than the latter, and we can hope that trying to do so may indirectly tell us something interesting about the world, too.

-The goal of Algorithmic Idealism is to implement this second option.
+The goal of algorithmic idealism is to implement this second option.
 Despite its name, I am aiming for a formal, mathematically rigorous approach for which higher-level concepts such as consciousness or belief do not play any fundamental role.